jillbot/tsp/wp-content/plugins/automatic-post-tagger/readme.txt

 Donate link: http://devtard.com/donate
 Tags: auto tags, keywords, post, posts, seo, tag, tags, tagger, tagging, taxonomy, taxonomies, woocommerce Requires at least: 3.0
-Tested up to: 4.3
+Tested up to: 4.4
-Stable tag: 1.8.1
+Stable tag: 1.8.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Adds relevant taxonomy terms to posts using a keyword list provided by the user.

 == Description ==
-This plugin automatically searches posts when they are published/imported/saved and adds new taxonomy terms (**tags** by default) if term names or related keywords are found.
+This plugin automatically searches posts when they are published/imported/saved and adds new taxonomy terms (**tags** by default) if term names or related keywords from a user-created keyword list are found.

 = Features =
 * Compatible with several post import plugins ([FAQ #4](https://wordpress.org/plugins/automatic-post-tagger/faq/))